HL7/davinci-dtr/input/pagecontent/specification.md

 Furthermore, the notion of workflows and multiple users could get extended to work queues.
 The EHR could maintain a list of in-progress FHIR Questionnaires and store a reference to each of these within the EHR for the clinicians and other employees within the organization to continue working on.
 There could be built in mechanisms to assign FHIR Tasks for the work to the queues of other employees.
 Specific details surrounding this type of work queue implementation are out of the scope for this IG.

 #### Session Expiration
-While a user may need to suspend interaction with the DTR process, there may be a limit on the amount of time that a set of documentation templates and rules is valid.
+While a user might need to suspend interaction with the DTR process, there could possibly be a limit on the amount of time that a set of documentation templates and rules is valid.
 For example, it is unreasonable to resume the DTR process for an order that was started five years in the past.

 Payers **SHOULD** use the `Questionnaire.effectivePeriod` element to describe the period over which the documentation templates and rules are valid.
 The DTR process **SHALL NOT** allow completion of a usage session if the current time has exceeded the end of the `effectivePeriod`.